-In states where proportionate responsibility is awarded based on comparative negligence, if the defendant is found to be even one perfect at fault, the case will continue forward.
+In states where proportionate responsibility is awarded based on comparative negligence, if the defendant is found to be even one percent at fault, the case will continue forward.
 In this article, we will discuss comparative negligence and how it can affect your case.

 Questions answered on this page: